vanus-labs/docs/blog/2023-01-04-event-driven-architecture/index.md

 there are 5 services in the chain, then you have to set the timeout of service A as 2500ms, while the service B needs 2000ms and
 500ms for the last service in the chain.

-In this article, we will introduce an alternative communication pattern (**Event Driven Architecture**) to build your microservices.
+In this article, we will introduce an alternative communication pattern (**Event Driven Architecture**) which enables asynchronous communication to avoid synchronous request chains.
-Then we'll dive into the concepts of event-driven architecture and how you can better build it in the next generation cloud computing - **Serverless computing**.
+Then dive into the concepts of event-driven architecture and how you can better build it in the next generation cloud computing - **Serverless computing**.

 ![img_1.png](eda-serverless.png)
 <!--truncate-->